ZornLab/Mona/README.md

 ## Data preparation

-Mona should be thought of as a layer on top of Seurat, which handles the actual data prepration.
-For a consistent and reliable experience, we recommended processing your datasets with the included functions, which try to follow the best practices in Seurat.
+Mona should be thought of as a layer on top of Seurat, which handles the actual data processing.
+For a consistent and reliable experience, we recommended preparing your datasets with the included functions, which try to follow the best practices in Seurat.
 The steps for a single dataset will be similar to the following:

 ```
 counts <- Read10X("raw_data/dataset")